-To reduce front door closing effort, when a front door is opened its respective closed window will automatically lower several centimetres.
+To reduce the effort required to close the front door, when a front door is opened, if closed its window will automatically lower several centimetres.
 Once the door is closed, the window will raise automatically.

-Should a window fail to close a horn chirp may sound.
+If a window fails to close, a horn chirp may sound.